linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Forwards and Futures Notes.md

 # SYNTHETIC FRAS

 Suppose that today is day 0.
 By using a forward rate agreement,  we will be able to invest$1 on day 120 and be guaranteed a 91-day return of 1.8%.
-We can synthetically create the same effect as with an FRA by trading zero-coupon bonds.
+We can synthetically create the same effect as with an [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] by trading zero-coupon bonds.

 In order to accomplish this we need to guarantee cash flows of 1 on day 120,  and +$1.018 on day 211.
 First,  let's get a general sense of the transaction.
-To match the FRA cash flows,  we want cash going out on day 120 and coming in on day 211.
+To match the [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] cash flows,  we want cash going out on day 120 and coming in on day 211.
 To accomplish this,  on day 0 we will need to borrow with a 120-day maturity (to generate a cash outflow on day 120) and lend with a 211-day maturity (to generate a cash inflow on day 211).
 Moreover,  we want the day 0 value of the borrowing and lending to be equal so that there is no initial cash flow.
 This description tells us what we need to do.

 In general,  suppose that today is day 0,  and that at time t we want to lend$1 for the period s,  earning the implied forward rate$r_0(t,  t + s)$over the interval from t to$t + s$.
 To simplify the notation in this section, $r_0(t,  t + s)$will denote the nonannualized percent return from time t to time s.